Emilia-Capital/progress-planner/readme.txt

 === Getting Started ===
 * Install Progress Planner: Download and activate the plugin from the WordPress plugin repository on your WordPress site.
 * Define Your Goals: Set specific, realistic goals for your website's improvement and growth.
-* Engage in Daily Tasks: Make regular updates to your website, with Progress Planner tracking each step and providing motivational feedback.
+* Engage in Daily Tasks: Regularly update your website, with Progress Planner tracking each step and providing motivational feedback.
 * Earn and Celebrate: Achieve your milestones and celebrate your success with rewards and recognitions from Progress Planner.
 * Strive for Continuous Improvement: Utilize our guides and analytics to refine your site perpetually, ensuring its ongoing success.